JClark-32/Cipher-Game/README.md

 # Cipher-Game
 This is our final project.
 It is a game about ciphers and decoding them in a game.
-By: Jacob Clark
+By: Jacob Clark, Eli Thompson, and Dakota Atkinson
-Also by: Eli Thompson

 Link to play the game